We’re creating sustainable, attainable, human-scaled places in west Raleigh and Cary.

 Grove Row will echo the existing visual character of Sunset Terrace with small new houses of 1,160 sq. ft. — similar in size to the 1,335 sq. ft. average of our neighbors, unlike the much larger new houses built recently (some over twice as large).
 We anticipate that all units will be available to moderate- and middle-income prices, plus one low-income affordable unit.

-Our site design centers on a landscaped common green for residents’ enjoyment, leaving at least 20% of the site as green space — and including a rain garden that will improve local drainage.
-An L-shaped alley will ensure adequate emergency access to both our cottages and neighboring properties.
+Our site design centers on a landscaped common green for residents’ enjoyment – including two rain gardens that will improve local drainage and reduce pollution to nearby streams.
+(Few of the new houses recently built in the area have included these features.)
+A T-shaped alley will ensure adequate emergency access to homes.

-Much of Sunset Terrace Extension was originally built with houses behind other houses; Cottage Grove improves on this long-established pattern by adding the common green.
+Much of Sunset Terrace Extension was originally built with houses behind other houses.
+Grove Row improves on this long-established pattern by adding a common green.
 The two neighboring townhouse courts (Grove Estates and Ashworth Townes), the front/rear houses on Powell, and the apartments at 720/721 Grove are all examples of how Sunset Terrace has many homes set behind others.

 Williams Row will bring 11 modern, energy-smart, family-sized rowhouses to a corner location in downtown Cary.

 Westvale will combine affordable rental apartments with a stream valley park, at the key intersection of Hillsborough St and the Western BRT corridor.